codewithyou365/repeat-flutter/example/book/nce3.md

 2. Copy the reference text from http://www.newconceptenglish.com/ into text editor
 3. Replace the token `'` with SPACE and `,` with SPACE in the editor
 4. Copy the text above to the clipboard
-5. Import the download MP3 into 剪映专业版 and execute the following operations : 文本 > 智能字幕 > Paste > 开始匹配 > Export srt
+5. Import the download MP3 into 剪映专业版 and execute the following operations : 文本 > 智能字幕 > Paste > 开始匹配 > listen the sound to check its subtitles > Export srt
 6. Edit the above SRT like file `srt_npp.srt`
 7. Execute the command `go run ./srt.go xxx.srt`, replace xxx with your own filename

+# tip:

+You can use the shasum command to get the hash of a file.